thorwebdev/thor-bio-gastbyjs-blog/src/pages/blog/2020-02-06-type-safe-payments-with-nextjs-and-typescript.md

 The reason why we generally need a server-side component to process payments is that we can't trust the input that is posted from the frontend.
 E.g. someone could open up the browser dev tools and modify the amount that the frontend sends to the backend.
 There always needs to be some server-side component to calculate/validate the amount that should be charged.

 If you operate a pure static site (did someone say [JAMstack](https://jamstack.org/)?!), you can utilise Stripe's [client-only Checkout](https://stripe.com/docs/payments/checkout/client-only) functionality.
-In this case create your product or subscription plan details in Stripe, so Stripe itself can perform the server-side validation.
+In this we create our product or subscription plan details in Stripe, so that Stripe can perform the server-side validation for us.
 You can see some examples of this using Gatsby on my [GitHub](https://github.com/thorsten-stripe/ecommerce-gatsby-tutorial).

-Back to the topic at hand: in this example, we want to allow customers to specify a custom amount that they want to donate, however we want to set some limits, which we specify in [`./config/index.ts`](https://github.com/zeit/next.js/tree/canary/examples/with-stripe-typescript/config/index.ts):
+Back to the topic at hand: in this example, we want to allow customers to specify a custom amount that they want to donate, however we want to set some limits, which we specify in [`/config/index.ts`](https://github.com/zeit/next.js/tree/canary/examples/with-stripe-typescript/config/index.ts):

 ```ts
 export const CURRENCY = 'usd';